 , cross the old East/West border, take a specific bridge tour or architecture tour cruise further afield to the rivers of neighbouring areas like Potsdam and Köpenick.
 Most boat tours in Berlin have food and drink on board plus a running commentary in German with either an English audio or booklet guide.

 You’ll be able to pick between morning and afternoon tours, plus an evening tour which is especially good in the warmer months, where you can watch the sun go down whilst sipping a champagne or beer on the deck.
 Whether you are traveling alone, as a couple or in a group, discovering Berlin from the water is a unique way to explore the city and gives you the opportunity to sit back, relax and take in Berlin, whilst putting your feet up.

 Riverside Bars, Clubs and Restaurants

 Beach bars in Berlin shine in the summer months as the place to be for a cold drink in the sunshine, and there are plenty of waterside bars to go around.
-Beach bar by name, but not all of those hot spots with beach in their title have sand and very few offer somewhere to swim.
+Beach bar by name, but not all of those hot spots with 'beach' in their title have sand and very few offers somewhere to swim.
 What they have though, is cold drinks, and a summer atmosphere that will have you planning your next summer trip to Berlin.

 In the centre of Berlin, Capital Beach